carpentries-incubator/geospatial-python/_episodes/09-vector-open-shapefile.md

 ---
-title: "Open and Plot Shapefiles in Python FIXME"
+title: "Open and Plot Shapefiles in Python"
 teaching: 20
 exercises: 10
 questions: